-Beau Simpson is a guitarist, pianist, bassist, ukulele-ist(?), composer, and music educator from Los Angeles, California.
+Beau Simpson is a multi-instrumentalist (guitar, piano, bass, ukulele), composer, and music educator from Los Angeles, California.

 He began studying piano at age six,